The #1 recipe!

 - 30 – 50mg: Extremely likely to alter perception.
 Only for people with a very high tolerance to THC and those with poor GI absorption of cannabinoids.

 - 50+mg: Possible side effects such as nausea, paranoia, and rapid heart rate.
-It is a dose that should only be used by extremely experienced marijuana users and cancer patients.
+It is a dose that should only be used by extremely experienced marijuana users.

 Pay Attention to Cannabis Extraction